top of page

 Final Thought:

-The Common App may feel intimidating at first, but it’s absolutely doable for homeschool families.
+The Common App may feel intimidating at first, but it’s absolutely doable for homeschool families and these Common App tips are just the beginning.
 With careful documentation and a clear explanation of your student’s academic path, you can present a strong, authentic application that highlights everything that makes your homeschooler unique.

 Comments